sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

-This initial test is in pro of the defensive model, we first need to be sure the function fails for some invalid cases.
+This initial test is in pro of the defensive model, so we first need to make sure that the function fails for some invalid cases.
 We could start with a different part of the code but this is the easiest to write because we already wrote this on the `zero` function:

 ```kotlin
 fun increment(registry: Registry, position: Int){